Best Hotel Booking Engine 2026: Cloudbeds vs SiteMinder vs Profitroom

 Is 3D Secure handled smoothly?
 European banks increasingly require 3D Secure authentication.
 Poorly implemented 3DS adds a friction step that looks like an error to guests unfamiliar with it.
 Platforms that have optimized the 3DS flow (making it clear, fast, and unthreatening) see lower abandonment at this stage.

 What are the processing fees?
-Stripe’s standard rate is 1.4% + €0.25 for European cards; Adyen’s rates depend on volume.
+Stripe’s standard rate is around 1.4 percent plus €0.25 for European cards per Stripe’s published pricing; Adyen’s rates depend on volume.
 Some booking engine vendors add a layer on top.
 Get the full fee structure in writing.

 A 60-Day Evaluation and Switchover Plan for a 40-Room Property